-After we all said our goodbyes, Edward and I both agreed that although we would’ve loved to celebrate with more of our family and friends, we ultimately wouldn’t have changed a single thing about our wedding day.
+After we all said our goodbyes, Edward and I both agreed that although we would’ve loved to celebrate with more of our family and friends, we ultimately wouldn’t have changed a single thing about our micro wedding day.
 It was peaceful and relaxing – two words I never would’ve envisioned using to describe our original wedding plans.
 We felt supported by everyone virtually and in spirit, and are looking forward to more celebrations in person when it is safe to do so!

 Did anything funny or unexpected happen?